Discussing Torah matters because the Torah matters

 Woe to you, Pharisees!
 For you travel across sea and land to make a single convert, and when he becomes one you make him twice as much a child of Gehenna as yourselves.

 The meek inherit the earth, but the Pharisee inherits Gehenna because he is a child of Gehenna.
 The Pharisee travels to the ends of the earth to exert his influence and expand his name.
 But the meek have no such self-interest at heart.
-The meek are freely given the very domain that the Pharisee works so hard to possess.
+The meek are freely given the domain the Pharisee works so hard to possess.

 Next: